 Now you will not see Content Advisor section.
 So to bring up Content Advisor, open the Run box, type the following and hit Enter:

 Now you can click on the General tab and follow the same procedure.

-In this way you can password protect Internet Explorer 11 on Windows 8.1 too.
+In this way you can password protect Internet Explorer 11 on Windows 10 and Windows 8.1 too.

 You might also want to check out how to password protect and restrict access to any application using AppAdmin.